 On April 3, 2018, the Kentucky General Assembly passed House Bill 366, introducing significant changes to the state’s tax code.
-Governor Matt Bevin subsequently vetoed the bill, citing concerns about its effect on manufacturers and the impact to the state’s budget.
+Governor Matt Bevin subsequently vetoed the bill, citing concerns about its effect on manufacturers and the impact on the state’s budget.
 However, the legislature acted quickly in response, overriding the governor’s veto.
 In order to address some of the concerns raised by Governor Bevin and other critics, the Kentucky General Assembly passed another tax reform bill, House Bill 487, on April 14.
 The governor did not exercise his veto on this second bill, allowing the bill to become law without his signature.

 Notably, House Bill 366 updates Kentucky’s conformity date with the Internal Revenue Code (IRC) to Dec.
 31, 2017, for both individual and corporate income taxpayers, effective tax years beginning on or after Jan.
 1, 2018.